 The existing development consists of a primary building containing a bar, restaurant and bottle shop and two rows of motel units, with one facing the Murchison River.
-The development located as shown above in the southern corner of the property is the short term accommodation subject of this agenda item.
+The development located as shown above in the southern

 On 16 July 2021, Council resolved to grant conditional approval to the placement of temporary accommodation units containing 31 single bedrooms en-suites and a laundry.
 The approval was limited to a two year period, expiring on 16 July 2023.